aranega/scripts-collection/latex-papers/README.md

 As I'm pretty sure I'm not the only one out there struggling with paper initialization each time I have to write one, I decided to release it.

+This script had been successfully tested on GNU Linux, but should work on other UNIX (I wrote should guys).

 ## Project Hierarchy

     +- templates/          this folder contains the files copied during paper init